Tulsi: benefits, dosage, contraindications

 Adult: 300 mg - 1800 mg

-- Preventive dosage: if fresh herbs are unavailable, use 300 to 600 mg of dried leaves per day. - Therapeutic dosage: for treatment, use 600 to 1800 mg of dried leaves in divided doses. - Tulsi tea: tulsi can also be regularly consumed as a caffeine-free herbal tea, considered an instant energy provider, endurance stimulant, and tonic for all ages.
-Tulsi is often recommended for prolonged periods, with an increase in endurance and immunological resistance taking up to a month to take effect.
+- Preventive dosage: if fresh herbs are not available, use 300 to 600 mg of dried leaves per day. - Therapeutic dosage: to treat, use 600 to 1800 mg of dried leaves in divided doses. - Tulsi tea: tulsi can also be consumed regularly as a caffeine-free herbal tea, considered an instant energy provider, an endurance stimulant and a tonic for all ages.
+Tulsi is often recommended for prolonged periods, with increases in endurance and immune resilience taking up to a month to take effect.

 Interactions